TwinFan/CSL2XSB/README.md

 Several multiplayer clients based on `libxplanemp` can in principle run in parallel.
 But it is the library, which registers the [CSL dataRefs for animations/lights](https://github.com/kuroneko/libxplanemp/wiki/OBJ8-CSL#animations), by which the objects (read: planes) learn about gear/flap extension ratio, lights etc. There can only be one plugin, which can control gear/flap/lights etc. of its AI planes.
 The others fail to register the CSL dataRefs and cannot control these details of their planes.

-LiveTraffic implements a temporariy workaround for the situation: It offers to change these dataRefs, which usually all start with the text `libxplanemp/` to start with `LT/` instead.
-For this to work also all CSL objects, i.e. the `.obj` files need to be changed to also use the `LT/` dataRef.
+LiveTraffic implements a temporary workaround for the situation: It offers to change these dataRefs, which usually all start with the text `libxplanemp/` to start with `LT/` instead.
+For this to work also all CSL objects, i.e. the `.obj` files, need to be changed to also use the `LT/` dataRef.

-`CSL2XSB` offers to perform this change mit the `--replaceDR` option.
+`CSL2XSB` offers to perform this change using the `--replaceDR` option.
 On the command line you can enter any string.
 With LiveTraffic, only `LT` will work.
 The interactive version (see "Simple Usage in Windows" above) only asks _if_ the user wants to have it replaced and replaces it with `LT`.

-**Note:** CSL package converted to a different dataRef root can no longer be used with any other client.
+**Note:** CSL packages converted to a different dataRef root can no longer be used with any other client.
 This copy will only work with LiveTraffic and only if the root string is `LT`.

 ## Package-specific Information

 ### X-CSL

 X-CSL packages can be downloaded [here](https://csl.x-air.ru/downloads?lang_id=43).
 If you don't already have the package (e.g. because you use X-IvAp) then download and start the installer.
 The installer will _not_ identify LiveTraffic as a supported plugin.
 Instead, from the menu select `File > Select Custom Path` and specify a path where the CSL packages are to be downloaded to and where they later can be updated.

 Do not let `CSL2XSB.py` run on this original download.
 Always make a copy of the entire folder into a folder LiveTraffic can reach, e.g. to `<...>/LiveTraffic/Resources/X-CSL`.
 Now run the script on this copy, e.g. like this:
 ```